RunestoneInteractive/httlads/_sources/PythonReview/google_colab.rst

    3+5*4%43

-This doesn't work just for arithmetic operations but any Python code that you might write.
+This doesn't work just for arithmetic operations but for any Python code that you might write.